Design and optimization of neural networks for multifidelity cosmological emulation: conclusion

 \section{conclusion}

 We have developed { T2N-MusE}, a multifidelity neural network framework for cosmological emulation, which is capable of building highly optimized regression models to predict summary statistics.
 This framework is characterized by a novel 2-step architecture, per-$z$ PCA for data compression, 2-stage hyperparameter optimization, and a 2-phase training strategy for the low-fidelity regression model.
-This NN approach improves on our earlier GP approach by a factor of more than 5 on the same data.\footnote{The training of { GokuEmu} used both the L1 and L2 nodes, while we only use L2 in this work.
+Compared with our earlier GP methods ~\cite{Yang2025}, this NN approach reduces the average validation error by a factor of more than 5 and the worst-case error\footnote{The worst-case error was not reported in Ref.~\cite{Yang2025}, but we have computed it here and find $8.81\%$ for { GokuEmu-W}.} by a factor of $\sim 8$ on the same data.\footnote{The training of { GokuEmu-W} used both the L1 and L2 nodes, while we only use L2 in this work.
 So a factor of 5 is a very conservative estimate.}

 In this work, we build emulators based on the nonlinear matter power spectra from the { Goku} simulations suite~\cite{Yang2025} using different combinations of the various techniques for a comparative study.
 The results show that all the techniques we proposed are effective in improving the performance of the emulator, although the effect of hyperparameter fine-tuning is modest.
 The novel 2-step MF architecture reduces the complexity of the LF-to-HF correction NN, decreasing the error by a factor of $\sim 3$.
 The per-$z$ PCA strategy allows NNs to learn the redshift-dependent features of the statistics of interest more accurately, with accuracy improved by more than $10\%$ in both the LF NN and the LF-to-HF correction NN compared to the global PCA strategy.
 The 2-stage hyperparameter optimization strategy moderately improves the performance of the emulator by fine-tuning the hyperparameters in a smaller space after a coarse search.
 The 2-phase training strategy for the LF NN efficiently finds a common local minimum for $k$-fold (or LOO) training and validation and substantially improves the worst-case error.